kubernetes/website/content/en/docs/concepts/workloads/pods/ephemeral-containers.md

 with this problem.
 Ephemeral containers are temporary containers that can be attached after a Pod has been created.
 You can attach one or more temporary container with all the tools you need.
-While the applications container may have "annoying security features" like a read only file system the ephemeral container can enjoy all the freedom which writing files entails.
+While the applications container may have "annoying security features" like a read only file system, an ephemeral container can enjoy all the freedom which writing files entails.

 Now that you have the  feature you can start a ephemeral container in any Pod you like